 WeWork halts all new lease agreements with property owners: FT

-WeWork is halting all new lease agreements with property owners as the U.S. office-sharing startup looks to curtail costs, the Financial Times reported on Thursday citing people briefed on the matter.

-REUTERS: WeWork is halting all new lease agreements with property owners as the U.S. office-sharing startup looks to curtail costs, the Financial Times reported on Thursday citing people briefed on the matter.
+REUTERS: WeWork is halting all new lease agreements with property owners as the US office-sharing startup looks to curtail costs, the Financial Times reported on Thursday (Sep 26), citing people briefed on the matter.

 Parent firm We Company postponed its initial public offering last week after investor scrutiny over widening losses and corporate governance, as well as a business model that relies on long-term liabilities and short-term revenue.